During this challenging time, there are additional unemployment benefits available to workers who have lost their jobs.

 How Many Weeks of Unemployment Benefits Can You Get?

 Unemployed workers can receive up to a maximum of 79 - 86 weeks of unemployment compensation, depending on location, the unemployment rate in your state, extended unemployment benefits, and eligibility.

 Those benefits include a combination of unemployment insurance programs including additional weeks of benefits, extended benefits, and a supplemental weekly payment.

 Approved claimants will be eligible for either regular state unemployment benefits (for employees) or pandemic unemployment benefits (for self-employed workers and others who don’t qualify for regular benefits).

 These programs provide for unemployed workers who are receiving unemployment:

 - Pandemic Unemployment Compensation (PUC)—Additional $300 per week.

 - Pandemic Emergency Unemployment Compensation (PEUC)—Allows individuals receiving benefits to continue as long as the individual has not reached the maximum number of weeks.
 It also increases the number of weeks of benefits an individual may claim through the PEUC.

 - Extended Unemployment Benefits (EB)—Additional 13 additional weeks of benefits when a state is experiencing high unemployment.
 Some states have also enacted a voluntary program to pay up to 7 additional weeks (20 weeks maximum) of Extended Benefits during periods of extremely high unemployment.

-Payments will be made by your state unemployment department, and you can get the details on benefits and file for unemployment online.
+Payments will be made by your state unemployment department, and you can get the details on eligibility, benefits, and file for unemployment online.